 Bannister identified four essential requirements for running a sub-4-minute mile: “a good track, absence of wind, warm weather and even-paced running.”
 He knew he would be on solid footing on the Oxford track where he had raced many times as a university undergraduate, and he had two excellent pacesetters in training partners Chris Brasher and Chris Chataway.
 The wind and weather, however, were variables outside his control.

 Bannister arrived at the track late in the afternoon.
 Although back at his alma mater, he donned the uniform of the Amateur Athletic Association, which would be competing against Oxford University in the meet.
 Bannister grew dismayed as he looked at the wind-whipped English flag stretched out horizontally from a nearby church steeple.
 If the wind remained steady, it would slow him down by 1 second per lap, meaning he would in actuality have to run a 3:56 mile.
-Bannister continually waffled as to whether he should even attempt to race until his impatient pacemakers demanded an answer a half-hour before their race.
+Bannister continually waffled as to whether he should even attempt to race until his impatient pacemakers demanded an answer shortly before the race.
 Bannister looked up and saw the English flag slacken.
 Sensing a lull, he told them, “Right, we’ll go for it.”

 At 6 p.m.
 Bannister toed the starting line with his fellow racers.
 His running spikes, which he had personally sharpened on a grindstone in a hospital laboratory earlier in the day, dug into the cinder track.
 As the starter raised his gun, the 1,500 spectators bundled in overcoats and scarves shuttered their mouths in silence and focused their eyes on the 6-foot-2-inch Brit.
 Bannister took a quick glance at the flag, which still fluttered gently.